-Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by an e cigarette, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by e cigarette use, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our attorneys can help.

 How Do Electronic Cigarettes Work?

-Electronic cigarettes (also known as e-cigarettes, ecigs or vapes) are battery powered devices that deliver nicotine and other substances in the form of a vapor, which is inhaled by the user.
+Electronic cigarettes (also known as e-cigarettes, ecigs or vapes) are devices powered by lithium ion batteries that deliver nicotine and other substances in the form of a vapor, which is inhaled by the user.
 The devices contain a rechargeable heating element, cartridge and atomizer.

 What’s the Problem?